Mu Coronae Borealis

-Mu Coronae Borealis, Latinized from μ Coronae Borealis, is a solitary, ruby-hued star located in the northern constellation of Corona Borealis.
-It is faintly visible to the naked eye, having an apparent visual magnitude of 5.12.
-Based upon an annual parallax shift of 5.92 mas, it is located roughly 551 light years from the Sun.
+Mu Coronae Borealis is a solitary, ruby-hued star located in the northern constellation of Corona Borealis.
+Its name is a Bayer designation that is Latinized from μ Coronae Borealis, and abbreviated Mu CrB or μ CrB.
+This star is faintly visible to the naked eye, having an apparent visual magnitude of around 5.12.
+Based upon an annual parallax shift of 5.92 mas, it is located at a distance of approximately 551 ly from the Sun.
+It is rifting closer with a line of sight velocity component of −13 km/s.

 This is an evolved red giant star with a stellar classification of M1.5 IIIb.
 It is currently on the asymptotic giant branch and is a variable star of uncertain type, showing a change in brightness with an amplitude of 0.0147 magnitude and a frequency of 0.02455 cycles per day, or 40.7 days/cycle.
+This star has 3.0 times the mass of the Sun and has expanded to 78 times the Sun's radius.
 On average, it is radiating 2,512 times the Sun's luminosity from its enlarged photosphere at an effective temperature of 3,600 K.